Kuli-HYF/planning/planning/thoughts-after-first-interview.md

 ### Some thoughts/questions/input after first stakeholder interview:

 #### Who is going to register the company?
-- When the first employee or company owner joins the website, the company doesn't exist yet.
+- When the first employee or company owner joins the website, the company doesn't exist yet
 - Do they start off by filling in the survey and enter the company name?
 - Is the company object created after this?
 - How do we prevent users from creating the same company twice?
 For example: 'HackYourFuture', 'HYF', 'Hack Your Future'